DominicTWHV/Cockatoo_Edge/README.md

 **For prebuilt Docker containers:**

 Attach the image to your console, then directly modify the values under `/app/edge/registry`.
-After, apply the changes by commiting it into a new image.
+After, apply the changes by committing it into a new image.

 **For all other deployment methods:**

-Modify the files under `edge/registry`, after, either rebuild the Docker image, or just restart the app.
+Modify the files under `edge/registry`.
+After, either rebuild the Docker image, or just restart the app.

 ---